epicfilemcnulty/bashido/README.md

 cert
 -----

-Set of functions to ease work with self-signed certificates, certificate requests, etc. Under the hood the module uses **openssl**.
+A set of functions to ease work with self-signed certificates, certificate requests, etc. The module uses **openssl** under the hood.

 * **cert.init_CA**
 Unfortunately, certain certificate operations (generating a certificate request with SANS, or signing a certificate request with localy generated root certificate) can't be performed without external configs -- some options can't be passed as command line arguments to openssl.
 Therefore, the said external configs should be generated beforehand.
 This function creates required configs and generates a self-signed root certificate.
 The function should be invoked before using **cert.sign** or **cert.request**.